LEED AP, HERS, CEM

 Mike co-authored Decatur Georgia’s High Performance Building Ordinance which requires third-party certification for new and substantially renovated single-family, multi-family and commercial projects.
 During the second week of January, he loves leading MLK Volunteers to weatherize homes for low-income seniors.
 Mike lives with his much-smarter architect wife and two daughters in a 1920 Craftsmen bungalow that they are lovingly restoring and making more efficient.
 Thanks to efficiency improvements and a 4kW photovoltaic array, they’ve offset 95% of their electricity consumption and use only a third of the gas originally consumed.

-2KB Energy Services | LinkedIn
+Founder & CEO | 2KB Energy Services | LinkedIn

 George has been working in the energy efficiency field for over 20 years and has been directly involved with over $200M of energy and environmental solutions projects in the built environment.
 As the Founder and CEO of 2KB Energy Services, an energy management and sustainability consulting firm, he has had direct responsibility for coordinating and supporting diverse teams to ensure project results at all levels.
 He is active in the energy services community, serving as the private sector co-chair for the Energy Services Coalition-Georgia Chapter.
 George holds a Bachelor of Science in Electrical Engineering from Florida A&M University and an MBA from Georgia State University.

-As a Technical Project Manager, Sam provides design review and consultation to outside clients and projects in the Earthcraft Multifamily program, performs energy modeling for programs across Southface and is working on his Home Energy Rating System (HERS) rater certification.
+As a Program Manager, Sam provides design review and consultation to outside clients and projects in the Earthcraft Multifamily program, performs energy modeling for programs across Southface and is working on his Home Energy Rating System (HERS) rater certification.
 Sam is a registered architect and has a background in commercial, multifamily and hospitality architecture, and an undergrad degree from Georgia Tech.
 Outside of the office, he can often be found pedaling his two children around town in a cargo bike and tinkering away on various home improvement projects.

-Senior Quantitative Specialist | Federal Reserve Bank of Atlanta
+Senior Quantitative Specialist | Federal Reserve Bank of Atlanta | LinkedIn

 Neil joined the Federal Reserve Bank of Atlanta in April 2011 as an Economic Research Analyst in the Research Department.
 His research projects were primarily focused on mortgage lending and understanding what went wrong leading up to the financial crisis, but he also kept pace with developments in labor markets.
 After doing that for three years, Neil moved to S&R to fill a growing need for quantitative specialists in the Federal Reserve’s Stress-Testing program.
 Prior to joining the Federal Reserve Bank of Atlanta, Neil completed his master’s degree in Applied Economics at the University of North Carolina at Greensboro.
 His focus was on econometrics and analytical techniques used in banking for risk management purposes.

-The Whiting-Turner Contracting Company, Inc. | LinkedIn
+Executive Vice President | The Whiting-Turner Contracting Company, Inc. | LinkedIn

 As a technical project manager on the Technical Services team, Elizabeth encourages progress through research and educational professional partnerships that underscore the link between energy-efficient housing and resident health in low-income communities.
 She also assists with thoughtful planning solutions to balance the benefits of natural and built environments.
 Elizabeth loves macaroni and cheese, gardening and her cat Pickles!